alanb43/making-blends/README.md

 Viewing the test-cases.txt file will convey this program's function through various examples if this brief description did not do so well enough.

-This program has been refactored according to (https://google.github.io/styleguide/cppguide.html)[Google C++ Style Guide], something I'm trying to get more comfortable with / better at using.
+This program has been refactored according to [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), something I'm trying to get more comfortable with / better at using.